atsushi421/ros_sync_evaluation/README.md

 1. `source_publisher` waits 2 seconds, then begins broadcasting start signals continuously at 10Hz
 2. Each `subscribe_publisher` waits for start signals on `start_topic`
 3. Upon receiving a start signal, each publisher:
-   - Performs random pseudo processing (1000-10000 iterations of sin/cos calculations)
+   - Performs random pseudo processing (10000-10000000 iterations of sin/cos calculations)
-   - Publishes the received header directly (preserving timestamp and sequence number)
+   - Publishes the received message directly (preserving timestamp, frame_id, and point data)
 4. All publishers are synchronized by the same start signal stream
 5. `sync_subscriber` uses ExactTime policy to synchronize messages from all publishers
 6. PMU analyzer captures performance metrics throughout execution for all nodes